amaumene/gostremiofr/FLOW_DIAGRAM.md

 ┌─────────────────────────────────────┐
 │ Filter 1: Language                  │
 │ - Check against LANG_TO_SHOW        │
-│ - EZTV = "VO", YGG = parse title   │
+│ - Apibay = "VO", YGG = parse title │
 │ - Pass if matches or no filter     │
 └────────┬────────────────────────────┘
          │ Passed